 Source: Bluehaven Pools & Spas

-D. Cost to Install a Pool
+D. How Much Does it Cost to Build a Pool?

 The cost for an in-ground pool depends on material and size.
 Size is the biggest factor.
 Generally speaking, and these are rough numbers and don’t include special features, expect to pay the following: